k-koehler/chelsea/README.md

 ### Memory Management

-You may allocate memory from the stack, but you must do it explicitly via the `heap` and `memalloc`keywords.
+You may allocate memory from the heap, but you must do it explicitly via the `heap` and `memalloc`keywords.

     const int some_int = 1;
     // allocated on the stack